 Since 1967, The Deron School has offered a state-approved private school program for students with multiple disabilities (MD), physical disabilities, intellectual disabilities, autism spectrum disorder (ASD) and down syndrome.
 Our nurturing environment, family culture, personalized curriculum design and methods are all quite intentional—to optimize the experience and results of your student.

-The mission of the Deron Schools is to provide a comprehensive school experience within a warm supportive structured learning environment that empowers students to reach their highest level of independence and achievement.
+The mission of The Deron School is to provide a comprehensive school experience within a warm supportive structured learning environment that empowers students to reach their highest level of independence and achievement.
 Deron prepares students with disabilities to lead successful, productive lives, allowing them to become contributing members of their community.
 Our students discover talents, cultivate strengths, conquer challenges and fulfill dreams.

-Today Ron Alter serves as Executive Director.
-Deron continues to thrive – Its ongoing success is a tribute to the dedication and continued guidance from Ron and Diane.
+Today The Deron School continues to thrive – Its ongoing success is a tribute to the dedication and continued guidance from Ron and Diane.
 In addition to their leadership roles at the school, both serve as volunteers in community-service organizations.